shokoufehyazdanian/cloud-retail-analytics-platform/README.md

 An end-to-end cloud analytics engineering project built on AWS, Snowflake, and dbt using the M5 Retail Sales Dataset.

-The goal of this project is to demonstrate a modern cloud data platform architecture, including data lake ingestion, cloud data warehousing, ELT transformations, data modeling, and data quality validation.
+The goal of this project is to demonstrate a modern cloud data platform architecture, including cloud data ingestion, data lake concepts, cloud data warehousing, ELT transformations, data modeling, and data quality validation.

 ---